ForbesLindesay/redux-optimist/README.md

 };
 ```

-Note how we always follow up by either COMMITing the transaction or REVERTing it.
+Note how we always follow up by either Committing the transaction or REVERTing it.
 If you do neither, you will get a memory leak.
 Also note that we use a serialisable transactionID such as a number.
 These should always
-be unique accross the entire system.
+be unique across the entire system.

 ### Step 3: